bxlab/cmdb-quantbio/assignments/lab/genome_content/assignment/index.md

     Create hg19-kc.bed with one transcript per gene (aka [knownCanonical](https://genome.ucsc.edu/FAQ/FAQgenes.html#singledownload))

     - Navigate to https://genome.ucsc.edu and select Table Browser under Tools
-    - Configure Assembly hg19, Table knownCanonical, Output filename hg19-kc.tsv
+    - Configure Assembly hg19, Region Genome, Table knownCanonical, Output filename hg19-kc.tsv
+        - You must select Region Genome before selecting Table knownCanonical or it will be hidden
     - Use `mv` to move the file from `~/Desktop` to `~/qbXX-answers/weekX`
     - Confirm that `hg19-kc.tsv` has 80,270 lines
     - Use the following command to convert from a .tsv to a .bed file